What is Shopware? Definition and overview

 Shopware's Sales Channel concept natively supports selling across multiple storefronts, each with its own domain, language, currency, and product assortment.
 You can run a German B2C shop, an English B2B portal, and a wholesale channel all from the same Shopware instance, with shared inventory but separate pricing, content, and checkout flows.

 Beyond individual storefronts, marketplace connectors for Amazon, eBay, Google Shopping, and social commerce channels are available through the extension ecosystem.
 The key advantage of managing multi-channel from Shopware rather than individual marketplace tools is centralized inventory: one stock update propagates everywhere.
-See our Multi-channel selling with Shopware guide for the complete setup.
+See our Shopware Multichannel guide for the complete setup.

 AI and automation in Shopware